SR42-dev/minecraft-server/README.md

 # minecraft-server
-A modular package to automate server hosting and backup on a local machine.
+A modular package to automate server hosting and backup on a local machine based on papermc.